HelenBrgg/ddm-akka/README.md

 ### 3. Delegating tasks

-The `DependencyMiner` keeps track of which `DependencyWorker` are busy and which are idle.
+__Master-Slave pattern__: The `DependencyMiner` keeps track of which `DependencyWorker` are busy and which are idle.
 Idle `DependencyWorker`s will be assigned a `Task`, which they will receive in a `TaskMessage`.
 While the `DependencyWorker` is busy, it will receive no other `Task`s.

-When a `DependencyMiner` receives a `TaskMessage`, it checks for INDs with the following algorithm:
+When a `DependencyWorker` receives a `TaskMessage`, it checks for INDs with the following algorithm:

 ```python
 for columnNameA, valueSetA in zip(columNamesA, distinctValuesA):